-By using Automator, you can set up tests to notify you of any potential SEO issues before pages go live — protecting your search visibility, ensuring positive user experiences, and ultimately, protecting your revenue.
+By using Automation Hub, you can set up tests to notify you of any potential SEO issues before pages go live — protecting your search visibility, ensuring positive user experiences, and ultimately, protecting your revenue.

-Why Automator is valuable to the banking industry
+Why Automation Hub is valuable to the banking industry